 On a quarterly basis, the Target Date Multi-Asset Team, informed by views from the firm's Global Investment Committee, generates a series of capital market assumptions across relevant asset and sub-asset classes using our analysis of premia, defined as asset yields in excess of a risk-free rate (or less risky assets).
-The forecasted expected returns are utilized in our investor simulation models, which are integral to the design of the strategic asset allocations for the Nuveen Lifecycle Funds' glidepath.
-These long-term expected returns are also important inputs into our tactical asset allocation process discussed on page 15.
+The forecasted expected returns are utilized in our investor simulation models, which are integral to the design of the strategic asset allocations for the Nuveen Lifecycle Index Funds' glidepath.